-The Diver Platform Server software package zip file is downloaded to the Downloads directory on the local machine.
+The Diver Platform Server software package zip file downloads to the Downloads directory on the local computer.

 NOTE: Most browsers enable you to configure the download location for files downloaded from the Internet.
-For example, if you are using the Firefox browser inside of Linux, you can choose Edit > Preferences and configure the download location.
+For example, if you are using the Firefox browser in Windows, you can choose Settings > General and configure the download location in the Files and Applications section.